Yes, as long as your caterer allows it. However the caterer must serve all alcohol.

 This sheet allows us to double check your information; it also provides the staff with information that will help them to do their jobs on the night of your event.
 (For example, if you have a bus or a shuttle coming, they will park your guests differently.)
 Please mail or fax it to us at least two weeks before your wedding.
 We don’t need the precise number of guests you expect—just a rough estimate.

-If necessary, a car can be left over night, but it must be picked up before the start of the next event.
+If necessary, a car can be left overnight, but it must be picked up before the start of the next event.
 The Cloisters’ staff can tell you when that is.
 Bear in mind, that the gates are locked on weekends and evenings when we do not have an event scheduled.
 Should this unfortunately coincide with your event, we will happily schedule a two hour time block for pickup.
 The rate for this service is $100 and will need to be scheduled and paid for in advance.

 10440 Falls Road

 Contact: Annie Applegarth